SimonStJG/cluster/README.md

 docker stack deploy --compose-file docker-compose.yml <stack name> --prune
 ```

+This is obviously not designed to be a best practise guide on deploying stacks, just a way to get it up and running.
+[This is a best practise guide](https://success.docker.com/Architecture/Docker_Reference_Architecture%3A_Development_Pipeline_Best_Practices_Using_Docker_EE).

 # <img src="logos/cat-emoji.png" height="40px"/> Services

 As mentioned before, if you run docker on a x86_64 machine, then you'll find that there are an enourmous number of official images which you can use.
 For arm, which is what a Raspberry Pi is, there are fewer.
 This means that we get to build a lot of our images from scratch.
 The source code in this repository contains the means to build the following Raspberry Pi images: